Achieve instrumental mastery while gaining a comprehensive education that can lead to a professional career in music.

 Baldwin Wallace faculty are established professionals with real-world experience, impressive credentials and networking connections.
 They're published composers, authors, musicians and researchers.

-A partnership with members of the world-renowned Cleveland Orchestra bring some of the nation's leading orchestral musicians to campus to give master classes on the orchestral repertoire for string performance students.
+A partnership with members of the world-renowned Cleveland Orchestra brings some of the nation's leading orchestral musicians to campus to give master classes on the orchestral repertoire for string performance students.
 You'll benefit from meaningful networking, mentoring and learning opportunities.

 Also impressive to your studies is BW's 20-minute proximity to Cleveland – home of nationally ranked music, theatre and arts organizations and facilities.